Isaaciwd/severe-storm-environments-great-plains-davis-2024/README.md

 Clone the repository, and navigate into the Code directory.

-Be sure to have an environment with NumPy, Matplotlib, Xarray and MetPy installed.
+Be sure to have an environment with NumPy, Matplotlib, Xarray, MetPy, netCDF4, and Cartopy installed.

-Running the notebooks will recreate the individual figures.
+Running the notebooks will recreate the individual figures shown in each pane of the composite figures in the paper.